 Below is a model of possible technical services from the Open Group, where they are referred to as Integration Services.
 Again, these components are used as the glue layer between business services and technology such as front-ends, legacy systems or databases.
 Other categorisations are possible as well.
 Note that these components should not be confused with Hohpe’s Integration Patterns.

 Architectural Style for all Technical Services

-Front-end should be viewed as a kind of Technical Service.
+Front-end should be viewed as a kind of Technical Component, with which you connect (as any Technical C0mponent) through Technical Services.
 The architectural style here is: Layered-Client-Cache-Stateless-Server (+ Uniform Interface) (Fielding) = REST architectural style.

 Spring REST Controllers for example can function as REST resource.

 Business Service lookup can be done lightweight (HATEOAS), the original directory services concept has proved to be too heavy-weight.

 Note that part of the architecture will evolve into a framework, and it should.
 Framework development should however not be a goal in itself.
 This has proven to be an anti-pattern in many organisations.
 But especially because the glue layers are so exquisitely simple, they are the ideal candidates for framework inclusion.